-REF ACTION LEAD SUPPORT TIMEFRAME COST 7.2.1 Collaborate with primary producers to investigate how climate change could impact agriculture and sustainable land use and improve understanding of local supply chains.
-City Ongoing Low 7.2.2 Partner with Traditional Owners to ensure their cultural, ecological and economic values and expertise are integrated into climate adaptation planning.
-City Wadawurrung Traditional Owners Aboriginal Corporation Ongoing Low 7.2.3 Increase resilience to, and reduce risk of, the urban heat island effect by: City Deakin University Long Med completing urban heatwave vulnerability modelling and identifying priority urban greening sites by 2023 developing an urban ecology plan by 2025 increasing tree canopy cover in urban Greater Geelong to 25 per cent by 2045, with an interim target of 20 percent by 2030.
-7.2.4 Investigate the establishment of a Regional Adaptation Strategic Partnership to improve our understanding of coastal processes in particular coastal erosion by 2022.
-City Department Environment Land Water & Planning Short Med 7.2.5 Develop coastal adaptation plans by 2024 that identify the adaptation pathways and responses for priority coastal hazard sites along the Bellarine Peninsula, Corio Bay and outer coast.
-City Short Med 7.2.6 Investigate and promote market incentives for retrofitting homeowner and rental properties.
-City Community Ongoing Low 7.2.7 Consider climate change risk assessments for biodiversity assets across the municipality, in conjunction with the development of our planned biodiversity strategy.
-City Short Low
+Ref Action Lead Support Cost 7.2.1 Collaborate with primary producers to: investigate how climate change could impact agriculture and sustainable land use improve understanding of local supply chains and identify critical gaps.
+City Low 7.2.2 Partner with Traditional Owners to ensure their cultural, ecological and economic values and expertise are integrated into climate adaptation planning City Wadawurrung Traditional Owners Aboriginal Corporation Low 7.2.3 Increase resilience to, and reduce risk of, the urban heat island effect by: • completing urban heatwave vulnerability modelling and identifying priority urban greening sites by 2023 • developing an urban ecology plan by 2025 • increasing tree canopy cover in urban Greater Geelong to 25 per cent by 2045, with an interim target of 20 percent by 2030.
+City Deakin University Low 7.2.4 Investigate the establishment of a Regional Adaptation Strategic Partnership to improve our understanding of coastal processes in particular coastal erosion by 2022.
+City Department Environment Land Water & Planning Low 7.2.5 Develop coastal adaptation plans by 2024 that identify the adaptation pathways and responses for priority coastal hazard sites along the Bellarine Peninsula, Corio Bay and outer coast.
+City Low 7.2.6 Investigate market incentives for retrofitting homeowner and rental properties.
+City High 7.2.7 Consider climate change risk assessments for biodiversity assets across the municipality, in conjunction with the development of the Biodiversity Strategy.
+City Low